mjsantos1s-design/capstone-website/README.md

 Twilight:  Background Color: for Twilight is #1d415d.
 Font Color: For Twilight is #B7DCF7.
 Text Background Color: for Twilight is #235174.
 Has videos instead of images of sharks.
 Has Basking, Viper dogfish sharks.
 Has from at bottom, with the submit button being the way down to the next webpage.

 Midnight:  Background Color: for Midnight is #10293c.
 Font Color: For Midnight is #8CFFBE.
 Text Background doesn't exist here. arrow a different font. line spacing and latter spacing are here too.
 Has Goblin, Greenland, and Cookiecutter sharks.

-(Include every class name, what it applies to, and what its purpose is)

-(You do not need to include every ruleset, only the ones that use class names (REMEBER you don not use id names for CSS))

-- (EXAMPLE: ClassName: for list elements that need to be aligned left of an image: font size 1rem, color #FFFFFF, bullet style, alignment: left etc. )